NagareNegishi/ChopChopServe-Public/README.md

 - **Sabotage**: Send challenges to opponents (power cuts, water spills, fires, rats, etc.)
 - **Upgrades**: Improve appliances or purchase new equipment

+## How to Play

+**Carryable Items**: Players can pick up and carry hammer, fire extinguisher, plate, food, and cookware.

+**Prep Phase**:
+- Use hammer to upgrade appliances (costs money)
+- Prepare your kitchen for the serving phase

+**Serving Customers**:
+1. Customers sit at tables and place orders
+2. Check recipes with **Tab** button
+3. Take food from the food crate
+4. Place food in appropriate appliance to start cooking
+5. Transfer cooked food to a plate
+6. Combine ingredients on the plate to create dishes
+7. Serve completed dishes to customers → earn reputation + money

+**Sabotage**:
+- Spend money to sabotage your rival's kitchen
+- Example: Start fires in opponent's kitchen
+- Use fire extinguisher to put out fires in your own kitchen

+**Win/Lose**:

+You lose the day when your reputation reaches zero.

 ## Quick Start

+1. Download the game from [Releases](https://drive.google.com/file/d/1qFo67JbDxIZJGFl3xJr9CHLaLxIKrBTO/view)
+2. Extract the ZIP file to your preferred location
+3. Run the `.exe` file
+4. Follow the Networking Setup instructions to host or join a game

 ## Networking Setup